oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 At the time of writing Office 365 has over 200 prebuilt sensitive information types (Australian Passport Numbers etc.).
 In addition to the prebuilt sensitive information types custom types can be created.
 These custom types look for strings, patterns, or key words.

 Note, endpoint DLP requires onboarding of those devices into Microsoft Defender for Endpoint.
-Agencies should consider the use of Endpoint DLP as part of a unified DLP strategy.
+Organisations should consider the use of Endpoint DLP as part of a unified DLP strategy.

-Data Loss Prevention Design Decisions for all agencies and implementation types.
+Data Loss Prevention Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Data Lost Prevention Policies | Configured  | To provide insights into the movement of potentially sensitive information, and for PSPF compliance (x-protected header and subject field marking).

-Data Loss Prevention Configuration applicable to all agencies and implementation types.
+Data Loss Prevention Configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---